imf-code/Notator/Readme.md

 * Postgres

 # Known issues
 * Autoscrolling in react-beautiful-dnd does not support the current setup.
-Nothing should be broken but fixing the warnings will require quite a bit of rewriting, so it is what it is for now.
+Everything should still work but fixing the warnings will require quite a bit of rewriting, so it is what it is for now.